-Nick is a Queen’s Counsel barrister in independent practice with a focus on financial and corporate crime, associated regulatory work and other serious and organised crime.
-He is currently ranked Silk Band 1 for Financial Crime in Chambers & Partners 2019 and Tier 1 for Crime in the Legal 500 2019.
+Nick Johnson is a Queen’s Counsel barrister in independent practice with a focus on financial and corporate crime, associated regulatory work and other serious and organised crime.
+He is currently ranked Silk Band 1 for both Crime and Financial Crime in Chambers & Partners 2020 and Tier 1 for Crime in the Legal 500 2020.

 Nick has specialised in criminal fraud and money laundering cases since 2001 and appeared as leading counsel in some of the largest fraud jury trials in the UK, from tax to pharmaceutical and medical devices to financial markets and property frauds, often with an international dimension.
 He has been described in the legal directories over the years as “tactically phenomenal”, “fantastically focussed on each and every case”, “a fantastic courtroom advocate” and “pleasingly personable”.

 Nick has developed a particular expertise in bribery and corruption cases, including large scale multi-jurisdictional investigations.
 Companies and individuals retain him, both advising on preventative measures such as Bribery Act compliance and corporate governance, and for wider strategic advice in civil fraud, economic sanctions, mutual assistance, DPAs and civil recovery, often at an early stage.
 Nick has experience of corporate investigations brought by the Department of Justice and SEC in the United States and investigations and litigation in Europe and the Middle East.
 He has worked closely alongside US, Canadian, Russian, Greek, Swiss and UAE lawyers.
 Since 2008, he has acted for a former Vice President, Finance of a large medical devices company, in criminal prosecutions in the UK, the US and now Greece, relating to alleged wholesale bribery of surgeons and fraud against the state.